nodeca/navit/README.md

 __Known limitations:__

-Some methods like `.do.evaluate()` allow to pass params to evaluated functions.
+Some methods like `.get.evaluate()` allow to pass params to evaluated functions.
 `navit` uses function's `.length` property, to properly detect params count, because tailing callbacks are optional.
 That means, such functions must have explicit parameters list in definition, and you must pass exactly the same